- Audio Dame Audio

 Search our directory

-It looked like a Target store exploded inside a tent in Madison Square Park for the Target Art in the Park opening reception.
+NEW YORK It looked like a Target store exploded inside a tent in Madison Square Park for the Target Art in the Park opening reception.
 The event, which drew lots of scruffy Williamsburg-art-scene-looking hipsters, was held to celebrate the Public Art Fund's Target-funded public art project featuring works by artists Navin Rawanchaikul, Teresita Fernandez and Tobias Rehberger set in various spots in the the newly-renovated Madison Square Park.
 The art project will continue with the participation of more artists for three years.

 Rand Burrus and Larzell Cowan of Rand.
 M Productions took inspiration from Target's ad campaign--which uses an Andy Warhol-ish style of repetition of product images in bright colors--to create a red, yellow and orange decor scheme for the event.
 They designed hollow Plexiglas tables (built by Industrial Plastic Supply) to display yellow bags of peanut M&M's; red canisters of Pringles and Slim Jims; and bright orange boxes of Bounce fabric sheets, making guests feel like actors in a Target commercial.
 A frosted white plastic bar, designed by Rand and built by Agam Group, displayed bright blue bottles of Scope mouthwash.

 Marc-Antoine Dupont of Marc-Antoine Floral Studio extended the color themes with his flower and vegetable displays (similar to the ones he did for BiZBash's networking party).
 For the Pringles table, red bell peppers, dendrobium orchids and red peppers floated in tall vases filled with water.
 On the orange-themed table, fuzz-covered flower vases were filled with orange gerbera daisies.